What is a Nuchal Translucency Scan?

 How ‘high risk’ is usually defined is when the risk of miscarriage with a CVS or amniocentesis is less than the risk of the chromosome abnormality.

 What does a ‘low risk’ of Down syndrome result mean?

 19 out of 20 women tested will have a ‘low risk’ result.
 This means that the risk of having a baby with Down syndrome is very low but does not mean that there is no risk.

 It is very important to realise that this test is only for Down syndrome and that a ‘low risk’ result does not ensure that the baby is free of other possible birth defects

 Does the test pick up any other birth defects?

 Yes.
 Some major cardiac defects, skeletal defects and abdominal defects and other chromosomal abnormalities can also be suspected.

 No. The decision whether or not to be tested is entirely up to you.
 You need to ask yourself whether you would do anything with result.
 If no then you need to carefully consider why you would have the testing done.

 While the NTS and the maternal serum screening test are noninvasive, if the result was abnormal you would be tempted to have an amniocentesis or CVS to check.
-These are invasive tests and and carry a small risk of miscarriage (1 in 200 to 300).
-Alternatively you can decide to have a NIPT screening test to check.
+These are invasive tests and carry a small risk of miscarriage (1 in 200 to 300).
+Alternatively, you can decide to have an NIPT screening test to check.

 Where do I get the NTS done?